NiallOFGalway/pforcs-problem-sheet/README.md

 ## Niall O Flaherty - G00398819

 # Outline
-This README is used to add notes / comments regarding weeklky tasks for "Programming for CyberSecurity" Most of the info here will be duplicate of comments within each .py Reference for formatting: https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax
+This README is used to add notes / comments regarding weeklky tasks for "Programming for CyberSecurity".
+Most of the info here will be duplicate of comments within each .py.

+Reference for formatting: https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax

 # WEEK02 - bmi.py - BMI Calculator